Calibration of Distributionally Robust Empirical Optimization Models: Examples

 We consider three examples.
-The first is a simulation experiment in the setting of robust inventory control.
-The data generating model is known to us and we use this example to illustrate key elements of our theory.
-The second and third examples are out-of-sample tests with real data.
-The first of these is a portfolio choice example, where model uncertainty (by design) is extreme, while the final example is that of robust maximum likelihood estimation.
-Substantial variance reduction relative to the loss in mean is seen in all three examples, and the use of the bootstrap frontier to calibrate the robustness parameter is also illustrated.
+The first is a simulation experiment of the robust inventory control problem that illustrates key elements of our theory, while the next two examples are out-of-sample tests with real data.
+For these experiments, the penalty function ${\mathcal H}_\phi$ is relative entropy.